bZxNetwork/bzx.network_website/collections/_posts/2020-01-15-introducing-bzxdao.markdown

 ## The Economics of Staking

-In order to begin earning staking rewards, token holders must deposit their funds into the governance contract and stake their tokens to a representative.
-Doing so entitles holders to staking rewards created through minting new BZRX tokens.
-If all token holders are staking to representatives, the result is that all holders maintain their overall share of ownership over the protocol.
-However, it is unlikely that all token holders participate in staking.
-The result of this is that the token holders participating in governance and staking to a representative slowly increase their share of protocol ownership while those not staking are slowly diluted.
-Staking rewards are effectively a tax on free riders and speculators that can be used towards sustaining protocol development and/or enriching existing token holders.
+In order to begin earning fee sharing rewards, token holders must deposit their funds into the governance contract and stake their tokens to a representative.
+Doing so entitles holders to staking rewards created through the generation of protocol fees.

 ### Aligning The Incentives of Stakeholders

 It is anticipated that one of the first proposals the legislature and executive will pass is the ability for BZRX holders to redeem a given percent of BZRX for a proportional amount of the insurance fund.
 Since the health of the insurance fund is critical to the overall health of the protocol in every respect, this ensures that token holders have an incentive to choose representatives that steward the protocol parameters judiciously.
 If the insurance fund becomes excessively denominated in BZRX, token holders can vote to rebalance the fund.
 Since in most circumstances BZRX will be worth more than its redemption value, it is unlikely that the fund comes to be excessively denominated in BZRX.
 In the rare event that it does,  token holders should rebalance the insurance fund when the market price of BZRX rises above the redemption price.
+Additionally, BZRX provides fee sharing, providing a monetary incentive to participate.

 ## Solutions to Governance

 ### Participation

 Representative democracy prevents individual token holders from having to understand the minutiae of every governance proposal, reducing their decision down to the most qualified and knowledgeable representative -- likely someone with a track record of activity and visibility in the community.
-Staking represents both a carrot and a stick at once.
-Inflation dilutes free riders neglecting to participate in the governance process, serving as a stick.
-Those same inflation rewards function as a carrot for those actively participating in the governance process.
-Along an extended time horizon, protocol ownership condenses completely in the hands of those participating in governance.
+Fee sharing functions as a carrot for those actively participating in the governance process.

 ### Shadow Voters